Buying a Home

 Colorado Housing Assistance Corporation (CHAC): CHAC offers down payment and closing cost assistance loans up to $5,000 for low to moderate income households.
 Applicants must be either first-time homebuyers or not have owned a home in the last three years.
 Call 303- 572-9445 for more information.

 Colorado Housing and Finance Authority (CHFA): CHFA offers a variety of loan products and options for low and moderate income homebuyers.
 This includes mortgage products to finance a home and down payment and closing cost assistance programs.
 The down payment and closing cost assistance programs are offered as a grant, worth up to 4% of loan amount, or a loan, worth up to 5% of loan amount.
 CHFA also provides a Mortage Credit Certificate program, which allows qualified borrowers to deduct 20% of mortgage interest as a direct tax credit against federal income tax liability, the remaining 80% of mortgage interest is still a deduction.
+CHFA also provides mortgage delinquency and default resolution counseling for those who are concerned about foreclosure.
 Call 303- 297-7376 for more information.

 Community Resources and Housing Development Corporation (CRHDC): CRHDC provides assistance to homebuyers interested in purchasing renovated homes that were previously foreclosed or abandoned.
 CRHDC also offers different mortgage products to finance a home that can assist very low income buyers (50% AMI) to modreate income buyers.
 Their downpayment or closing costs assistance loan can assist with $3,000 - $10,000.
 For eligibility information call 303-428-1448.